EricLBuehler/xlora/README.md

   - Disable scalings logging, clearing the log.
 - `PeftModel.enable_scalings_logging()`
   - Enable scalings logging.
 Each time a forward pass occurs, the predicted scalings will be logged.
-  - Enable scalings logging.
-Each time a forward pass occurs, the predicted scalings will be logged.
 - `PeftModel.flush_log_scalings(path: str)`
   - Write the scalings log (a tensor of shape (num_logged, batch_size, seq_len, n_layers, n_classes)) to the specified path.
     If the tensor cannot be constructed, multiple files are written containing tensors of shape